Hosts, Hospitals and Hospitalities

 Narratives of (in)hospitality in literature, culture and the arts

-Current historical and political issues, such as the refugee crisis or climate emergency, are deeply intertwined with notions, images and narratives of (in)hospitality.
+Current historical and political issues, such as the refugee crisis and climate emergency, are deeply intertwined with notions, images and narratives of (in)hospitality and climate emergency.
 Departing from seminal works such as those by Kant and Derrida on these subjects, the chapters in this volume engage with these issues and examine how new postcolonial, gender, environmental and medical perspectives reshape current approaches to hospitality in literature, culture and the arts.